 • His confession was inadmissible.
 It came after he repeatedly asked the police if he needed “someone” with him—an inquiry the court saw as a request for a lawyer.

 • The murder weapon had been found due to the confession.
 That could have made it inadmissible, but the court ruled that, given where it had been found (with Bruynell’s girlfriend) the police would have found it without the confession.
-Still, that ruling was guaranteed to be appealed.
+Still, that was guaranteed to be appealed.

 His theories have ranged from the mundane (she ran afoul of drug dealers) to the exotic (she was an Illuminati mind-control agent who slipped her programming and was killed to keep her from going rogue).
-He also had a theory that she was killed by her former employer, Bonneville Power Administration, in order to keep her from reporting supposed financial misdoings to the authorities.
+He also has a theory that she was killed by her former employer, Bonneville Power Administration, in order to keep her from reporting financial misdoings to the authorities.

-I still think thrill kill is the most likely explanation, but the only accurate answer has always been, “nobody knows.”
+I still think thrill kill is the most likely explanation, but the only accurate answer has always been “nobody knows.”

-“Sometimes,” he said, “you never know.
+The best summary came from the prosecutor.
+“Sometimes,” he said, “you never know why.
 Luckily, you don’t need motive to convict.”

 None of which will placate the conspiracy theorists who at one point had turned Mr. Captain into a talk-radio celebrity and Facebook influencer with 80,000 followers.

 In the course of arguing his case, Mr. Captain keeps demanding that I give him documents, ranging from Tiffany’s bank records to phone records, medical records, and surveillance tapes from various locations related to her murder.

 It would be laughable were it not for the number of death threats I’ve gotten over the years from his followers, who think I’m holding back.
 But the reality is that if I had that type of stuff, I’d long ago have given it to him.
 It’s no skin off my back if he pores over it looking for clues.